 Criteria for describing the characteristics and performance of the waste collection systems on these dimensions were defined at the beginning of the project together with external experts and members of the RWG.
-All criteria for the three waste streams are described in detail in Collectors deliverable 1.1 Specification - and validation - of key parameters for waste collection systems.1
+All criteria for the three waste streams are described in detail in Collectors deliverable 1.1 Key parameters for waste collection systems defined and validated.